Mumba Devi Temple: History

 This temple was built in honour of the Goddess Amba.
 The Mumba devi temple is six centuries old.
 The first Mumbadevi temple was situated at Bori Bunder and is believed to have been destroyed between 1739 and 1770.
 After the destruction a new temple was erected at the same place at Bhuleshwar.
-The Goddess personifies Mother Earth and is still worshipped by the Hindu population of the northern Indo-Gangetic plain and southern India alike.
-The original temple built at the site where the Victoria Terminus station earlier was by Koli fishermen was demolished around 1737 and a new temple was erected in its place at Phansi Talao.
+The Goddess personifies Mother Earth and is still worshipped by the Hindu population of the Indo-Gangetic Plain and South India alike.
+The original temple built at the site where the Chhatrapati Shivaji Terminus earlier was by Koli fishermen was demolished around 1737 and a new temple was erected in its place at Phansi Talao.
 The modern shrine contains an image of the Goddess Mumba devi dressed in a robe with a silver crown, a nose stud and a golden necklace.
 To the left is a stone figure of Annapurna seated on a peacock.
-In front of the shrine is a tiger, the carrier of the Goddess.
+In front of the shrine is a Tiger, the carrier of the Goddess.

 The present name of the city is derived from the Goddess Mumba devi.
 The temple itself is not impressive but is an important landmark as it is dedicated to Mumba Devi, the city's patron deity.
-The international name of the city is Bombay.
+The international name of the city is Mumbai.
 It is an anglicized version of the Portuguese name used by the British when they took control of the city in the 17th century.
 The name the city was referred to as Bom Bahia, meaning 'good bay'.